Klein-Stein/b3-core/README.md

 # B3.
-Platform
+Core

 **B3.
-Platform** is a cross-platform framework that provides access and management of the main elements of a graphical application:
+Core** is a cross-platform framework that provides access and management of the main elements of a graphical application:

 - events including mouse, keyboard and touchpad events,
 - menus: application, context and etc.,